Graduate College Scholarship Requirements

 General Scholarship Requirements

 The above minimum scholarship requirements apply to ALL students enrolled in ANY course for graduate credit.
-Additional requirements may exist for certain graduate programs and departments as set forth in the Programs and Courses section of this Bulletin, at websites maintained by each program, or in documents provided to students at the time of admission.
+Additional requirements may exist for certain graduate programs and departments as set forth in the Programs and Curriculum Requirements section of this Catalog, at websites maintained by each program, or in documents provided to students at the time of admission.